Adelelsayedahmed/Smart-Home/README.md

 # Smart-Home-
-in this project we used 2 atmega32 communicate with each other using UART
+in this project we used two atmega32 micro controller communicating  with each other using UART we can manage that many users can enter the house using their own usernames and passowrds we used LM35 Temperature sensor to control the speed of DC motor using PWM and to open doors in emergency case when there is a fire we used LDR to To control the lighting degree

+Drivers used:
+MCAL  DIO , TIMERS , Interrupt , PWM , I2C , UART ,ADC
+- Smart Clock

+HAL : LCD, buzzer, LDR, LM35, DC motor, servo motor, Keypad, electromechanical relay.